archi14/Trivia/README.md

 # Trivia
-Uses an api of quiz data.
-A simple trivia quiz game that provides of a quiz from various platforms and scores you.
-Uses html, javascript, bootstrap and css.
-It keeps score as well and has a timer for each question.
+Uses Html, Css, Bootstrap and Javascript.
+A trivia game that uses an api of questions and each question has a timer and a score is also kept for the user.